 The Company's evaluation of goodwill for impairment involves the comparison of the fair value of each reporting unit to its carrying value.
 The Company's estimate for each reporting unit is based on the present value of estimated future cash flows attributable to the respective reporting unit.
-This requires management to make significant estimates and assumptions including estimates of future growth rates and inflation rates and discount rates based on the estimated weighted average cost of capital for the business.
+This requires management to make significant estimates and assumptions including estimates of future growth rates, inflation rates and discount rates based on the estimated weighted average cost of capital for the business.
 Changes in the assumptions could have a significant impact on the fair value, which could result in an impairment charge.
-The Company performed their annual impairment assessment of its reporting units as of October 31, 2019.
-In the October 31, 2019 impairment test calculation, the Latin America reporting unit had an estimated fair value that exceeded its carrying value by approximately 10%.
-Because the estimated fair value exceeded the carrying value, no impairment was recorded.
-The carrying value of the Company's Latin America reporting unit goodwill was approximately \$48.1 million.
-Key financial assumptions utilized to determine the fair value of the reporting unit include revenue growth levels that reflect recovering end markets, an expanding customer and project pipeline, increased sales of service parts and service contracts, improving profit margins, a 3% terminal growth rate and an 11.1% discount rate.
+The Company performed their annual impairment assessment of its reporting units as of October 31, 2020.
+In the October 31, 2020 impairment test calculation, the Latin America and Generac Mobile reporting units each had an estimated fair value that exceeded their carrying value by approximately 10%.
+Because the estimated fair value exceeded the carrying value for each, no impairment was recorded.
+The carrying value of goodwill for the Company's Latin America and Generac Mobile reporting units as of the October 31, 2020 impairment assessment was \$43.6 million and \$48.6 million, respectively.